Introduction

 Plants in pots only have access to the moisture inside that container.

 In open ground, roots can often travel deeper or wider to find cooler, damper soil.
-In a pot, they are limited by the container walls.
-Once the compost dries out, the plant has nowhere else to go.
+In a pot, once the compost dries out, the plant has nowhere else to go.

 Small pots are especially vulnerable because they hold less compost.
-Dark plastic pots can also heat up quickly in direct sun, which warms and dries the root zone even faster.
+Dark plastic pots can also heat up quickly in direct sun, which dries the root zone even faster.

 - Small pots and seed trays